Ericmohn/SinglePageTabs/README.md

 ## How to install
 Download or mirror the repository and run "npm install" and "npm start" after.

-A project from Syal Study Zone youtube channel.
+A project from coding addict.